AdmiralFraggle/sommer-lawn/src/pages/about.md

 socialImage: ../images/gallery/carousel/profile.png
 ---
 # About The Team
 Sommer Lawn is dedicated to quality and reliable service and communication.
 Cayden Sommer started his business to fill a deep need for professional and reliable lawncare service in the Overland Park Area.
 We also love to empower our workers by investing in their skills and character.
+Interested in joinging the team? [click here to fill out an online application](https://sommerlawn.com/jobs)
 <br>
 <img src="https://www.sommerlawn.com/assets/family.cb5f66c0_293G3m.png" alt="drawing" width="800"/>